-English I Pre-AP empowers students to become confident, independent readers, writers, and thinkers in preparation for college by engaging them in rigorous, real- world instructional applications and curriculum.
+English I Pre-AP engages college bound students in a rigorous curriculum in order to grow them into independent readers, writers, and thinkers.
 This course focuses on the critical reading of expository and literary texts, the writing process, and literary analysis.
 In reading, the students will learn how to fully analyze a text using strategies such as dialectical journaling, annotating, and other close reading techniques.
 In writing, students will learn to compose thoughtful compositions and adapt writing style and tone to audience and purpose using precise syntax, phrasing, and dictation.
 Students will learn to write a research paper using the M.L.A. format, and will incorporate technology whenever applicable.
 Completion of summer reading required.